Tijucas, Santa Catarina, Brazil: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Make sure to find the right kind.
-The vast majority of adapters currently being sold are just plugs and expect your devices to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most countries.
+A plug adapter that supports outlet types C and N. Ensure that you find the correct type.
+Many adapters currently being sold are just plugs and expect your devices to change the voltage themselves.
+If your devices can't do that they could burn up.
+This one should work in most locations.

 Make your flight more comfortable with an airplane phone mount